netgroup-polito/frog4-sdn-do/readme.md

 In particular, as you can see in [./config/ResourceDescription.example.json](/config/ResourceDescription.example.json), for each endpoint we can specify:
-* if it is enabled in order to can be used as "ingress endpoint";
+* if it is enabled to be used as "entry endpoint";
-* all the ingress vlan ids, used to match the incoming packets.
+* all the entry vlan ids, used to match the incoming packets.

 A domain administrator has to add and configure the endpoints editing the file [./config/ResourceDescription.json](/config/ResourceDescription.json).